simonbengtsson/jsPDF-AutoTable/README.md

 Colors can be specified as a number (255 for white and 0 for black) or an array [red, green, blue] e.g. [255, 0, 0] for red.

 ### Properties
 - `startY` Indicates where the table should start to be drawn on the first page (overriding the margin top value).
 It can be used for example to draw content before the table.
 Many examples use this option, but the above use case is presented in the `With content` example.
-This option can also be specified as a the first argument for autoTable: `doc.autoTable(40, {head: ..., body: ...})`.
+This option can also be specified as a the first argument for autoTable: `doc.autoTable(40, {html: '#table'})`.
 - `margin` Similar to margin in css it sets how much spacing it should be around the table on each page.
 The startY option can be used if the margin top value should be different on the first page.
 The margin option accepts both a number, an array [top, right, bottom, left] and an object {top: 40, right: 40, bottom: 40, left: 40}.
 If you want to use the default value and only change one side you can specify it like this: {top: 60}.
 - `avoidTableSplit` This option defines the behavior of the table when it will span more than one page.
 If set to 'true' it will start on a new page if not enough room exists to fit the entire table on the current page.
 - `avoidRowSplit` This option defines the behavior of a row when it will span more than one page (using the linebreak overflow method).
 If set to 'true' it will start on a new page if not enough room exists to fit the entire row on the current page.